Marion Scott (musicologist): Society of Women Musicians

 Scott was a champion of contemporary music and an advocate for women in music.
 She was the moving force behind the founding of the Society of Women Musicians (1911–1972) with her friends Katherine Eggar and Gertrude Eaton (1861–1940), a singer, editor and prison reformer.
-The society was fromed to promote a sense of co-operation among women in different fields of music, provide performance opportunities and advice, and would even help women with the practical business aspects of their work.
+The society was formed to promote a sense of co-operation among women in different fields of music, provide performance opportunities and advice, and would even help women with the practical business aspects of their work.
 The founding women and their Provisional Council made it clear that the society would have no political agenda and that it would be open to men who could join as associate members.
 Singer and composer Liza Lehmann (1862–1918) served as the first SWM president.
 By 1918, the SWM had earned such an enviable reputation that music critic, editor and teacher Percy A. Scholes (1877–1958) regarded the organisation as "a model for men".